Georgina Bouzova: Outside acting

-Bouzová has also appeared on BBC TV series Strictly Come Dancing series 4 with dance partner James Jordan, as a last-minute replacement for Gabby Logan, who was declined permission by her employers, ITV, to take part in the rival network's programme.
+Bouzová has also competed in series four of the BBC One TV series Strictly Come Dancing with professional dance partner James Jordan, as a last-minute replacement for Gabby Logan, who was declined permission by her employers, ITV, to take part in the rival network's programme.
 Bouzová and her partner were voted off on the fourth show of the series.

 Bouzová is a writer, and is in the process of completing her first novel.
 She has also contributed to various publications as a freelance journalist, in The Times and The Guardian newspapers.